Omnichannel merchandising is more than just a buzzword. It can be the difference between a brand that thrives, and one that’s easily forgotten.

 No omnichannel strategy is complete without a seamless visual merchandising experience.

-A few days later, the customer regrets not buying an Easter basket they saw in store, so they visit your website to look for it.
+A few days later, the customer regrets not buying an Easter basket they saw in the store, so they visit your website to look for it.
 Just like your app and window displays, your website’s homepage features a curated selection of Easter items, and the customer doesn’t have to look too far to locate the basket they had in mind.